By Cari Bacon

 Dehydration occurs in adults when you use more water and fluids in your body than you are taking in to function properly.
 Dehydration can attack silently.
 You may not realize just how little water you are drinking until something happens to how your body functions or to your thinking.

 Severe dehydration can result in low blood pressure, fever, delirium, and loss of consciousness, and it can only take three days without water to die.

 75% of adults are chronically dehydrated.
 This means that your body is forced to function for long periods of time without the amount of water necessary for bodily functions.
 With such a large number of adults having dehydration as an ongoing issue, we should learn how to recognize the symptoms of dehydration.

-That second warning that your body sends is hunger.
+The second warning that your body sends is hunger.
 If your body can’t get liquids that it needs from drinking, it will try to get it from your food.
-If you always feel hungry, try drinking a glass of water, maybe even activated water, before reaching for the snacks.
+If you always feel hungry, try drinking a glass of water, including ARK activated water, before reaching for the snacks.

 We know, it’s not dinner table talk, but we want you to know.
 The easiest way to recognize the early signs of dehydration is to check before you flush.
 Be aware that bright yellow or dark-colored urine (think apple juice) is a sign that you are probably dehydrated.
 The urine of a properly hydrated body is pale-yellow to clear.

 Dehydration can sap your energy, make you feel overly tired, give you headaches, and in some cases feel faint.
 Sleepiness, lack of energy, confusion, or irritability are all possible symptoms of dehydration.

 Muscle cramps usually happen when exercising in hot weather leading to the body not being able to cool itself.
 But, muscle cramps and go hand in hand with dehydration not only due to the loss of fluids from exertion but also to an imbalance of electrolytes in the muscles.